-7. Packaging, Installation, Use & Disposal
+5. Packaging, Installation, Use & Disposal

-Packaging Cardboard forms & cartons, plastic wrap & strapping on reused pallets.

-Service life Residential and commercial refits vary but 20-year life is assumed typical.

-Health Safety & Environment

-Apart from compliance to occupational and workplace health safety and environmental laws no additional personal protection is considered essential.

-Residual Scrap Mill off-cuts are reclaimed.
-Installation scrap of 5% is assumed to landfill.

-The recommended cleaning and maintenance raise no ecosystem or human health concerns.

-Maintenance Care and maintenance guides are on company websites.
+Packaging Cardboard boxes & plastic wrap on reused pallets.
+Service life Commercial refits vary but 20-year life is assumed typical.
+Health Safety & Environment Apart from compliance to occupational and workplace health safety and environmental laws no additional personal protection is considered essential.
+Residual Scrap Mill off-cuts are reused.
+Installation scrap of 5% is assumed to recycling.
+Maintenance & Cleaning The recommended cleaning and maintenance, raises no ecosystem or human health concerns.
+Care and maintenance guides are on company websites.
+Scenario Weekly vacuum cleaning, twice yearly deep steam cleaning.

-Weekly detergent spray, light mop, monthly wet machine scrub and cloth dry.

 Recycling Home mill, fabrication and installation scrap is reworked into new product.
 Re-use This study assumes 60% product is serviceable for reuse over 40 more years.

-Disposal It assumes 30% is recycled.
-Incineration is rare in Australia so none is modelled.
+Disposal The fate is assumed recycled or donated.
+Incineration is rare in South Africa.

-8. Whole of life Performance
+6. Whole of life Performance

-Health Protection

-The product does not contain levels of carcinogenic, toxic or hazardous substances that warrant ecological or human health concern cradle to grave.

-No issues or red-light concerns existed for product human or ecological toxicity.

-Effluent The LCI results raised no red-light concerns in emissions to water1.

-Waste Cradle to grave waste to landfill was 1% hazardous and 99% non-hazardous.

-Environmental Protection

-Continuous improvement under the maker's ISO14001 EMS aims to avoid toxics, waste and pollution plus reduce their material and energy use.

-Environmental Health Effects

-Installed products have been tested to international standards as having low VOC emissions.

-No other potential in-use impacts on environment or health are known.
+Health Protection The product does not contain levels of carcinogenic, toxic or hazardous substances that warrant ecological or human health concern cradle to grave.
+It passed the Ecospecifier Cautionary Assessment Process (ESCAP) and no issues or red-light concerns existed for product human or ecological toxicity.
+Effluent The LCI results and ESCAP raised no red-light concerns in emissions to water 3 .
+Waste Cradle to grave waste to landfill was non-hazardous.
+Environmental Protection Continuous improvement under the maker's certified ISO14001 EMS aims to avoid toxics, waste and pollution plus reduce their material and energy use.
+Environmental Health Effects Installed products are certified as having VOC's compliant with Green Star® IEQ VOC credits for indoor environment 4 quality credits.
+No other potential inuse impacts on environment or health are known.

+^{1 50%} Sodium alkylphosphates 5% esters 5% Alcohol in water

+^{2 5%} Potassium Methyl Oxooctadecenyl Aminoacetate

-1 According with national standards in ANZECC Guideline for Fresh & Marine Water Quality (2000)
+3 According with national standards in ANZECC Guideline For Fresh & Marine Water Quality (2000)